 Most small businesses agree: getting new clients through referrals is a great way to grow their business.
 And, they’d like more to have more people out there recommending their service to others.

-But, even though many small businesses recognize the important value referrals play in getting new clients, they don’t have a systematic referral marketing program in place.
+But, even though many small businesses recognize the important value referrals play in getting new clients, they don’t have a systematic referral marketing strategy in place.

 We’ve found that there are several reasons.

 - assume creating a referral marketing program will take too much time

 - don’t know where to start, or lack some practical know-how of how to create one